vityah1/xls2ora/README.md

 ### Create table mode
 * oracle table will create as {ora_user}.tmp_{file} if {table_in} not set
-* oracle columns name wiil get from row with headers
+* oracle columns name will get from row with headers
 ### Only load data
 * oracle columns name will get from oracle table if fields_in not set
 ### Common